heracleszgd/MaCMoC/README.md

 GD gratefully thanks Dr. Musen Li for his precious suggestions.
 This code is under GPL-v3.0 license, and welcome promotions made by others.

-PS: Extra-terms such as magnetic field and Dzyaloshinsky-Moriya interaction (DMI) should be very easy to be included,
-&ensp;&ensp;&ensp;but I am too bazy to benchmark.
+PS: Extra-terms such as magnetic field and Dzyaloshinsky-Moriya interaction (DMI) should be very easy to be included, but I am too bazy to benchmark.
 Call for help.